This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #HolidayPairings #CollectiveBias

 Tom Gore Vineyards is known as the farmer’s wine.
 It’s a true farm-to-glass story from Tom Gore, the farmer who tells the story about the vital role that farming plays in the style and quality of wine.
 I love the story and the wine, it’s delicious, and it was fabulous with our dinner.
 I was surprised that Walmart had such a large selection of wine to choose from, I will definitely buy this one again.

 After dinner, a few of our friends stopped by.
 Good thing I had some wine and treats to serve them!
 They can be a little feisty if they don’t get any snacks.
 Just kidding, guys.
 I like to keep a box or two of the Pepperidge Farm Chocolate Cookie Collection on hand, just in case people stop by.

-If you’re looking for creative entertaining ideas, check out the Simple Entertaining Hub to get more info about a tasting and pairing events at your local Walmart.
 Do you do a lot of entertaining during the holidays?
 Let me know in the comments!